 What do I do next?

 After you have had the first dose you need to plan to attend your second appointment.
-You should have a record card with your next appointment written on it for an appointment in 12 weeks.
+You will received a text invite or phone call from us to book your second dose nearer the time it is due, currently 8 – 11 weeks.
 Your second dose appointment is SUBJECT TO CHANGE should NHSE and the CMO’s change the dose schedule again, or supply of the vaccine is disrupted.
 We have no control over either of these factors, but will ensure we keep any affected patients informed of changes to their second dose.

 It is important to have both doses of the vaccine to give you the best protection.